John Cairns, Providence

 John Cairns advertised in the Providence Gazette in 1800 that he made verge watches for $25 that were warranted for two years.
 By some accounts, he "was the only man of his time who made watches entire."
 John Cairns, like Thomas Harland, Luther Goddard and others, made watches similar in appearance to England-made fusee watches with verge escapements.
 He died of accidental drowning in 1809 and his estate included a large inventory of watchmaking tools and supplies including an unfinished movement.
 Interestingly, Cairns may have been Luther Goddard's mentor; upon Cairns death, Goddard buys his tools and equipment and proceeds to capitalize on the Jefferson Embargo as war with England looms (until repealed in 1815) becoming the first to make watches of significant quantity in America.

 Three surviving watches are known.
-Two are pictured and were likely made between 1795 and 1800.
-John Cairns was the subject of an extensive article by David Cooper, John Cairns (1751-1809) and Other Early American Watchmakers that evidences Cairns' manufacture of watches in Providence, Rhode Island.
+Two are pictured and were likely made around 1795.
+John Cairns was the subject of an extensive article by David Cooper, John Cairns (1751-1809) and Other Early American Watchmakers that discusses Cairns' manufacture of watches in Providence, Rhode Island.
 Cooper wrote:

 "..he more than likely engraved the plates, pierced the balance table, spoked out and mounted the wheels to arbors, which he made from pinion wire...
 He assembled the plates and pillars, had them gilded, planted the wheels, adjusted the escapement, and cased the watch.
 I do not think that he cut his wheels or fusee, but he did make the ratchet wheel spring and click mounting.
 The balance, staff, chain, and mainspring are English, as was the dial and most likely the hands, together with the rest of the materials used."